 Accommodates the flow of work.
 Each Skills Coach program consists of about 20 two-minute exercises, which are delivered daily with nudges via Slack.
 This allows managers to find pockets of time in their busy schedules to complete the course at their own pace.

 Backed by science.
 Skills Coach is backed by behavioral science.
 For example, we use the power of spaced repetition, which is the act of distributing learning over time, to help managers learn more effectively.
-Spacing has been shown to soften the “forgetting” curve, help learners retain more information, and apply them in new ways.
+Spacing has been shown to soften the “forgetting” curve, help learners retain more information, and apply it in new ways.

 In the next section, we’ll give you a sneak peek into the types of strategies, recommendations, and action items that the Skills Coach coaching course will teach your managers.